 - Postpartum psychosis is very rare and must be treated immediately.
 It is characterized by racing thoughts, mania, depression, severe confusion, paranoia, hallucinations, and paranoia.
 Symptoms begin suddenly, usually in the first two weeks after delivery and can last up to three months.

 *Note: postpartum symptoms are not limited to the first few weeks/months.
-They can emerge during the course of the first year.
+They can emerge at any time in the year following pregnancy and birth.

 If you are experiencing any of these symptoms, it’s important to tell someone—a family member, friend or healthcare professional.
-Know that you are note alone.
+Know that you are not alone.

 Maternal mental health symptoms are not your fault and do not reflect your character or will.
 Strong mothers face many of these mental health challenges and wonder if they will ever feel like themselves again.
 The answer is a definite yes!

 Practicing self-care—eating regularly, getting enough sleep, and establishing a support network—is critical to positive mental health.

 At Virginia Women’s Center, we treat the whole woman—body, and mind.
 We’re able to offer support in the comfort of surroundings already familiar to our patients.